 Ever since Harvey Weinstein was fired for sexual assault, men and women alike have been speaking up about their alleged assaults hoping something will be done about their cases — and many people have been fired for sexual assault.

-Three women who have accused Trump of sexual misconduct appeared on the Today show and spoke with Megyn Kelly:
+In 2017, when these allegations first came out, three women who accused Trump of sexual misconduct appeared on Today and spoke with Megyn Kelly:

 “For us to put ourselves out there to try to show America who this man is and especially how he views women and for them to say ‘Eh, we don’t care,’ it hurt.
 Trump accuser Samantha Holvey on @MegynTODAY pic.twitter.com/BIWZCYlQzA